The Perfect Ireland and Scotland Itinerary

 - 5-day tour of Iona, Mull, and Isle of Skye

-The Perfect Scotland and Ireland Itinerary
+The Perfect trip a Scotland and Ireland Itinerary

-What is the best time of year to go to Ireland and Scotland?
+Best time to visit Ireland and Scotland?

 The best time to visit Scotland and Ireland is usually off-peak in the shoulder season between April-May and September-October if you can.
 Flights will be cheaper and the costs of accommodation will also be less expensive.
 There will also be fewer tourists battling to get into the sites you have on your bucket list.
 Getting Between Scotland and Ireland A trip of a lifetime to Ireland and Scotland can be done affordably and getting between the two countries is very easy.
 I would not recommend renting a car and taking a ferry as flights between the two countries can go as low as €25 euros.